pandichef/pdexplorer/README.md

 ## Python-In-Excel Support

 `pdexplorer` can be used with Excel's new [Python-in-Excel](https://support.microsoft.com/en-us/office/introduction-to-python-in-excel-55643c2e-ff56-4168-b1ce-9428c8308545) feature.

-For example,
+Usage:

 ```
 insert_pdexplorer my_excel_sheet.xlsm
 ```

-This script inserts a new worksheet called `_pdexplorer` which contain the core modules of `pdexplorer`.
+This script inserts a new worksheet called `_pdexplorer` which contains the core modules of `pdexplorer`.

 ## References